You don’t need to do it alone.

 With over 20 years experience helping people quit, Quitline counsellors are here to encourage and support you and have many tips to share with you.
 In fact, we can double your chances of making a successful quit attempt.

 Download a free quitting app, like My QuitBuddy.

 They have practical tips and advice on quitting, with fun exercises and games to keep your hands busy and distract you when you feel the urge to light up.

 QuitTxt sends you several SMS messages each day.
 They’re designed to help you prepare to quit, maintain your motivation and help you stay on track after you quit.
 Access QuitTxt here.

-Your doctor can give you advice, including about nicotine replacement therapy or quitting medication.
-Quitting medications – Champix and Zyban – are only available on prescription.
+You can ask your doctor about nicotine replacement therapies or quitting medications.
+Quitting medications such as Zyban are available on prescription.
 You can get nicotine patches, gum or lozenges cheaper if you have a prescription.
-Your pharmacist or counsellor are also great people to talk to.
+Quitline can help guide you there.